Even though we will comply with all legal privacy collection, storage and usage requirements of your jurisdiction, if you are:

 Note that this policy only applies to our handling of your personal information and does not relate to any aggregated, anonymised or other information which may be developed or created internally by us, provided this other information cannot later be used or combined with other data to identify you in any way.

 2. What information do we collect?

-- (b) messages and interactive post information from our website or through the ShareRing App feed, such as messages to other users and information you provide in connection with those activities and events;
+- (b) messages and interactive post information from our website or through the ShareRing Platform feed, such as messages to other users and information you provide in connection with those activities and events;

 3. How we collect your personal information?

-We do not generally collect personal information about you, except when you provide that personal information voluntarily through the ShareRing App.
-We do not collect your private key that is generated by the ShareRing App.
+We do not generally collect personal information about you, except when you provide that personal information voluntarily through the ShareRing Platform.
+We do not collect your private key that is generated by the ShareRing Platform.
 The private key will correspond to the public key used for your ShareRing address.
-Your private key will be stored in a secure location embodied in your smartphone.
+Your private key will be stored to a secure location embodied in your smart phone.

 When you access or use our Services, we may also automatically collect information about you (which may or may not be protected “personal information”), including: